 Locating Groundwater Wells For Fracking Operations In West Texas

-In June 2014, our clients used AGI resistivity imaging tools to successfully locate a 125-gallon-per-minute groundwater well in West Texas as well as geohazards that could, if left unlocated, cause significant damage to property and increase costs.
+In June 2014, our client wanted to use AGI resistivity imaging tools to locate a groundwater well in West Texas as well as geohazards that could cause significant damage to their property.

-Our clients used the SuperSting™ R8 Wi-Fi with a SwitchBox 112, passive cables spaced at six meters apart, and a dipole-dipole and strong gradient array.
-To model the data, they enlisted the help of the EarthImager™ 2D with a finite element inversion model.
+Our client used the SuperSting™ R8 Wi-Fi, SwitchBox 112, Passive Cables spaced at six meters apart, and a Dipole-Dipole and Strong Gradient array.
+To model the data, they used EarthImager™ 2D with a finite element inversion model.

 Our clients successfully located a large underground pool (aquifer) of brine water that could support a relatively high-production water well—approximately 125 gallons per minute in a region where 10 gallons per minute would be common when not using resistivity imaging.
-They also identified several areas more likely to cause cave-in hazards for drilling equipment and/or expensive loss of drilling mud in the same section.
+They also identified several areas that were likely to cause cave-in hazards for drilling equipment.

 Benefits & Similar Applications

 Versatility.
 This method is ideal for searching for any type of water—fresh or brackish/brine.
 In the fracking industry, huge amounts of water are needed for operations, but the water does not have to be of drinking quality—brackish water (water with salt concentration between freshwater and seawater) or even brine water (water with higher salt concentration than seawater) can be used.
 Brackish and brine water is actually easier to locate using resistivity imaging, because the salt concentration makes it more electrically conductive than fresh water.
 For people looking for fresh water, resistivity imaging is an excellent option— the method can be used to exclude locations with salty water when drilling for fresh water.